HOW WE CAN HELP

 You probably want to use the same type of hive as your local beekeepers use so that you can exchange resources.

-Most common in our area are Smith hives and National hives.
-Smith frames and National frames are the same size except that the lugs on a National frame are longer so Smith frames can be used in a National hive but not the other way around without cutting the ends off the lugs (especially difficult and impractical if the frame has bees on it!)
+Most common in our area are Smiths hives and National hives.
+Smiths frames and National frames are the same size except that the lugs on a National frame are longer so Smiths frames can be used in a National hive but not the other way around without cutting the ends off the lugs (especially difficult and impractical if the frame has bees on it!)
 There is also the Jumbo National with a deeper brood box.
-Smith and National frames will both fit in this and the bees will draw comb to fill the extra depth of the jumbo brood box.
-Jumbo frames are not backwards compatible with the regular National or the Smith hive (without chopping lots of bits off!!!)
+Smiths and National frames will both fit in this and the bees will draw comb to fill the extra depth of the jumbo brood box.
+Jumbo frames are not backwards compatible with the regular National or the Smiths hive (without chopping lots of bits off!!!)

 Other hives that you may want to consider are the WBC, the Commercial hive and the Langstroth hive.
 There are other hives such as the Dadant hive, the Glen Hive, the Zest hive, the Warre hive, the Layens hive, they Drayton hive, the Top Bar hive, and many others but these are generally not advised for beginners.
 Additionally, it is possible to stack poly nuc components to create a hive, but again, this is not recommended for beginners.